ChrisWhealy/parse-sap-odata/docs/complex_types.md

 </ComplexType>
 ```

-This particular type turns out not to be complex at all because it contains a single field whose type is equivalent to a standard Rust `String`.
+This particular type turns out not to be complex at all because it contains a single field whose Entity Data Model `Edm.String` type is equivalent to a standard Rust `String`.

-In such cases, it is redundant to create a Rust `struct` for these "simple" complex types; instead, the corresponding `<EntityType>` field is declared simply as the standard Rust type.
+In such cases, it would be redundant to create an entire Rust `struct` for a single field.

+Therefore, these "simple" complex types are ignored, and the corresponding `<EntityType>` field is declared simply as the standard Rust type.